guilhermegouw/matrix-cli/docs/features/provider-system.md

 # Provider System Documentation

-This document provides comprehensive documentation for the provider system introduced in [PR #2](https://github.com/guilhermegouw/matrix-cli/pull/2), including the configuration system, quality tooling, and development workflow.
+This document provides comprehensive documentation for the provider system, including the configuration system, authentication methods, quality tooling, and development workflow.

 ## Table of Contents